FarazNadeem22/Polymorphism/readme.md

 called duck typing philosophy of Python.
 Look at PolyDuck.py

 There is a problem in PolyDuck.
 What if the object does not contain talk function --> We would get an attribute error.
-What is the solution? use function hasattr(object, attribute_name)
+What is the solution? use function hasattr(object, attribute_name) look at polyduck2.py

 Overloading: